andris9/hoodiecrow/README.md

 Several clients can connect to the server simultanously but all the clients share the same user account, even if login credentials are different.

+Toybird is extendable, any command can be overwritted, plugins can be added etc (see command folder for built in command examples and plugin folder for plugin examples).

 # Known issues

 These issues are probably not going to be fixed